lebpac/lebpac.github.io/programs.md

 #### Wize Computing — Robotics with LEGO WeDo
 - 6-8 years old
-- October 27 to December 15 (no class November 10 or November 24)
+- November 3 to December 15 (there will be class on the November 24 Pro-D Day)
 - 3:05 to 4:35 pm in the music room
 - $220 + $25 registration fee (6 sessions)